 Some equipment, materials, and construction elements have specific storage requirements.
 In certain circumstances, proper storage will prolong the operational life of equipment.
 But there are also cases when keeping materials and construction elements in proper condition is project- and even life-critical.
-IoT devices can be used to monitor temperature, humidity, pressure, and other metrics for warehouses, environments, and individual items and alert about any changes that can cause damage.
+IoT in construction can be used to monitor temperature, humidity, pressure, and other metrics for warehouses, environments, and individual items and alert about any changes that can cause damage.

 - Real-time site maps

-With the help of IoT sensors and beacons, construction sites can be turned into real-time digital maps showing danger zones, work in progress, hazardous environments, employees on-site, etc. Various types of devices can monitor the air quality in closed spaces or alert about dangerous rises in temperature or pressure, land shifts, danger of falling objects, etc. In this way, construction sites can become more predictable, better controlled, and safer.
+With the help of IoT construction sensors and beacons, construction sites can be turned into real-time digital maps showing danger zones, work in progress, hazardous environments, employees on-site, etc. Various types of devices can monitor the air quality in closed spaces or alert about dangerous rises in temperature or pressure, land shifts, danger of falling objects, etc. In this way, construction sites can become more predictable, better controlled, and safer.
 Meeting safety issues is critical since the construction industry is known to be one of the most dangerous: the construction, transportation, and moving industries accounted for 47 percent of all worker deaths in the US in 2017.

 - Equipment trackers